Ychen463/hr-onboard-pro/README.md

 11. Merging to Main Branch: Once the team'is ready to release or deploy some features, team lead will merge the dev branch into the main branch.

-## Setting Up ESLint in React Folder and Express Server Folder, and Prettier for Angular Folder
+## Setting Up ESLint and Prettier in React Folder and Express Server Folder, and Prettier for Angular Folder

 ### React and Express

-We are using ESLint to enforce code quality and style guidelines.
+We are using ESLint to enforce code quality and style guidelines and Prettier for formatting.
 Please follow the steps below to set up ESLint in your local development environment.

 ### Install dependencies: